Volodymyr-M/docs/_tabs/collaboration.md

 ## Troubleshooting Sign in to Google (Web)

-If you have any issues signing in it to Google from your web browser, check the following:

-- Google sign in is done via a popup from Google's side.
-Make sure your browser doesn't block popups for Ingantt.
-- Check that your browser does not block **Third party sign in** for Ingantt.
-- If you are unable to create or edit Ingantt files directly from the web interface of Google Drive, re-login and make sure to give Ingantt the permission to **Connect itself to your Google Drive**.
+If you don't see the options to create or edit Ingantt files directly from the web interface of Google Drive, re-login and make sure to give Ingantt the permission to **Connect itself to your Google Drive**.

 ## Sharing